 However, the notice does not carry any indication of how the regulation would be imposed.
 The circular also said Bitcoin is not approved by any regulatory authority and thereby its use may cause financial loss to the citizens.

 According to the data collected from the internet and different news media, dealings in cryptocurrencies have been taking place using different online based exchange platforms.
 The digital currencies involved are Bitcoin, Ethereum, Ripple and Litecoin.

 These virtual currencies are not approved by any legal authority of any country and thereby no financial claims can be made against such currencies.

 The circular further stated that these currencies do not obey to Foreign Exchange Regulation Act, 1947, Anti-Terrorism Act 2009 and Money Laundering Prevention Act, 2012.

 So, the transaction of digital currencies online with any unnamed or fake named peer may cause an infringement of the acts mentioned and lead customers to face various financial and legal risks.

-Under the circumstances, the citizens have been asked to avoid performing, assisting and advertising all kind of dealings through the digital currencies like Bitcoin to avoid financial and legal losses.
+Under the circumstances, the citizens have been asked to avoid performing, assisting and advertising all kinds of dealings through digital currencies like Bitcoin to avoid financial and legal losses.

 Meanwhile, a Facebook page titled “Bitcoin Exchange: Bitcoin Buy and Sell Bangladesh” has been opened up recently.

-A local website named bitcoin.com claims that Bitcoin transaction can be done in Bangladesh through Bkash, Rocket and other general banking accounts.
+A local website named bitcoin.com claims that Bitcoin transactions can be done in Bangladesh through Bkash, Rocket and other general banking accounts.